Killing of top Rohingya leader underscores violence in Bangladesh camps | Law-Order

 Violent men claiming affiliation to ARSA and other armed gangs rule the camps at night, he and other refugees said, kidnapping critics and warning women against breaking conservative Islamic norms.
 Several Rohingya have told Reuters in recent months ARSA and other armed gangs are behind the violence.

 A close friend said on Thursday Mohib Ullah referred to ARSA as the "night government" and had continued to move from place to place to avoid being targeted by them.
 He said the activist had asked for protection from Bangladesh authorities and the United Nations.
-ARSA, which couldn't be reached for comment, has previously denied responsibility for criminality in the camps.
+ARSA has previously denied responsibility for criminality in the camps.

 UNHCR said in a statement on Thursday it was "deeply shocked and saddened" by Mohib Ullah's death and had "enhanced its staff presence in the camps to ensure that the Rohingya refugees have direct access to support services and can report their concerns".
 Rafiqul Islam, the police official, said Mohib Ullah had not filed complaints about the threats or sought police protection.